โšกPower System Stability and Control

 Sequence Networks (Positive, Negative, and Zero)

-• Negative sequence network has ACB phase rotation and contains only impedances (no sources), representing the system's response to reverse-rotating fields
+• Negative sequence network has ACB phase rotation and contains only impedances (no sources).
+It represents the system's response to reverse-rotating fields.
+For static equipment like transformers and lines, Z2=Z1Z_2 = Z_1.
+For rotating machines, Z2โ‰ Z1Z_2 \neq Z_1 because the rotor interacts differently with a reverse-rotating field.

-• Protective device ratings must exceed calculated fault currents with appropriate margins for asymmetrical DC offset and future system growth
+Protective device ratings must exceed calculated fault currents with appropriate margins for asymmetrical DC offset and future system growth.

-Compare: Positive vs. Zero sequence impedances—transformers show dramatically different Z0Z_0 values depending on winding configuration (delta vs. wye-grounded).
-A delta winding blocks zero sequence current entirely, which is why transformer connections critically affect ground fault magnitudes.
+Compare: Positive vs. Zero sequence impedances โ€” transformers show dramatically different Z0Z_0 values depending on winding configuration.
+A delta winding blocks zero sequence current entirely (it circulates within the delta but doesn't pass through).
+A grounded-wye winding provides a path for zero sequence current.
+This is why transformer connections critically affect ground fault magnitudes.

 Circuit Simplification Methods